Next: Range of Type, Up: Data Type Measurements [Contents][Index]

 A common reason that a program needs to know how many bits are in an

-integer type is for using an array of unsigned long int
+integer type is for using an array of unsigned long int as a

 bit vector.
 You can access the bit at index n with: